skulpt/skulpt/lists.rst

 assignment to an element of a list is called **item assignment**.
 Item assignment does not work for strings.
 Recall that strings are immutable.

+Here is the same example in codelens so that you can step thru the statements and see the changes to the list elements.

+.. codelens:: item_assign

+    fruit = ["banana", "apple", "cherry"]
+    print(fruit)

+    fruit[0] = "pear"
+    fruit[-1] = "orange"
+    print(fruit)

 By combining assignment with the slice operator we can update several elements at once.

 .. activecode:: ch09_8